Product Snapshot

 • Summer Rambo Apple – Late August to September

-• Golden Delicious Apple – Late September to early October
+• Crimson Crisp – Mid September to mid October

 • Northern Spy Apple – Mid to late October